Last updated on 6th November 2024 at 17:28 by Alex Nicholas

 Every solution starts with a question and a search term whether it's for an eCommerce product or search with local intent, and it's in your interest to formulate a strategy so that you become a go-to resource by providing the solution to every problem within your niche.

-However, this might sound controversial to many within the SEO industry, but as an eCommerce SEO consultant, I do carry out detailed keyword research, but I don't get too carried away with it.
+However, this might sound controversial to many within the SEO industry, but as a link building agency, we do carry out detailed keyword research, but I don't get too carried away with it.
 I do look at estimated organic traffic volumes in SEMRush and Ahrefs, but I only use them as a guide for my content.

 For me, doing keyword research for an SEO content strategy is to let me know if and how people are searching for the article I'm thinking of writing, and to gain the vision, knowledge, and insight of what the consumer is really after.
 It's the analysis that will get your content strategy started on the right foot and will lead to awareness for your brand.